cjohansson/milstian-internet-framework/README.md

 In progress, primarily used for learning Rust programming.

-This project is based on the programming exercise *Building a multithreaded web server* from the book *The Rust Programming Language* (*no starch press 2018*) and the *Aomebo Web Framework for PHP*.
+This project is based on the programming exercise *Building a multithreaded web server* from the book *The Rust Programming Language* (*no starch press 2018*) and inspired by the *Aomebo Web Framework for PHP*.

 ## Major goal
 * Easy to make any kind of website with it
-* Website are scaleable, fast and robust
+* Websites are scaleable, fast and robust

 ## Goals
-* Concurrent TCP-server with integrated HTTP application framework and potential support for other transport-protocols.
+* Concurrent TCP-server with integrated web application framework and potential support for other application layer protocols.
 * Easy to customize for any kind of application
 * Fast
 * Scaleable